mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 1. A login node that's practically identical to a compute node (except for where it needs to be different)
 2. A slightly more secured SMS and login node
-3. GPU drivers on the GPU nodes
+3. Using node-local storage for the OS and/or scratch
-4. Using node-local storage for the OS and/or scratch
+4. De-coupling the SMS and the compute nodes (e.g., independent kernel versions)
-5. De-coupling the SMS and the compute nodes (e.g., independent kernel versions)
+5. GPU driver installation (simulated/recorded, not live)
 6. Easier management of node differences (GPU or not, diskless/single-disk/multi-disk, Infiniband or not, etc.)
 7. Slurm configuration to match some common policy goals (fair share, resource limits, etc.)